Rigorous coupled-wave analysis

-Rigorous coupled-wave analysis (RCWA) is a semi-analytical method in computational electromagnetics that is most typically applied to solve scattering from periodic dielectric structures.
+Rigorous coupled-wave analysis (RCWA), also known as Fourier modal method (FMM), is a semi-analytical method in computational electromagnetics that is most typically applied to solve scattering from periodic dielectric structures.
 It is a Fourier-space method so devices and fields are represented as a sum of spatial harmonics.

-Floquet's theorem
+Description

-The method is based on Floquet's theorem that the solutions of periodic differential equations can be expanded with Floquet functions (or sometimes referred as Bloch wave, especially in solid-state physics community).
+The method is based on Floquet's theorem that the solutions of periodic differential equations can be expanded with Floquet functions (or sometimes referred as a Bloch wave, especially in the solid-state physics community).
 A device is divided into layers that are each uniform in the z direction.
 A staircase approximation is needed for curved devices with properties such as dielectric permittivity graded along the z-direction.

-The electromagnetic modes in each layer are calculated and analytically propagated through the layers.
+Electromagnetic modes in each layer are calculated and analytically propagated through the layers.
 The overall problem is solved by matching boundary conditions at each of the interfaces between the layers using a technique like scattering matrices.
-To solve for the electromagnetic modes, which are decided by the wave vector of the incident plane wave, in periodic dielectric medium, the Maxwell's equations (in partial differential form) as well as the boundary conditions are expanded by the Floquet functions and turned into infinitely large algebraic equations.
-With the cutting off of higher order Floquet functions, depending on the accuracy and convergence speed one needs, the infinitely large algebraic equations become finite and thus solvable by computers.
+To solve for the electromagnetic modes, which are decided by the wave vector of the incident plane wave, in periodic dielectric medium, Maxwell's equations (in partial differential form) as well as the boundary conditions are expanded by the Floquet functions in Fourier space.
+This technique transforms the partial differential equation into a matrix valued ordinary differential equation as a function of height over the periodic media.
+The finite representation of these Floquet functions in Fourier space renders the matrices finite, thus allowing the method to be feasibly solved by computers.

 Fourier factorization

 Being a Fourier-space method it suffers several drawbacks.
 Gibbs phenomenon is particularly severe for devices with high dielectric contrast.
 Truncating the number of spatial harmonics can also slow convergence and techniques like fast Fourier factorization (FFF) should be used.
 FFF is straightforward to implement for 1D gratings, but the community is still working on a straightforward approach for crossed grating devices.
 The difficulty with FFF in crossed grating devices is that the field must be decomposed into parallel and perpendicular components at all of the interfaces.
 This is not a straightforward calculation for arbitrarily shaped devices.

+Finally, because the RCWA method usually requires the convolution of discontinuous functions represented in Fourier space, careful consideration must given to the how these discontinuities are treated in the formulation of Maxwell's equations in Fourier space.
+A key contribution was made by Lifeng Li in understanding the properties of convolving the Fourier transforms of two functions with coincident discontinuities that nevertheless form a continuous function.
+This led to a reformulation of RCWA with a significant improvement in convergence when using truncated Fourier series.